 Most encopresis cases are due to constipation.
-The stool (or poop) is hard, dry, and difficult to pass when a person is constipated.
+Stool (poop) is hard, dry, and difficult to pass when a person is constipated.
 Many kids "hold" their BMs to avoid the pain they feel when they go to the bathroom, which sets the stage for having a poop accident.

-Whatever the cause, once a child begins to hold in BMs, the poop starts building up in the rectum and may back up into the colon — and a frustrating cycle begins.
+When a child holds in BMs, the poop starts building up in the rectum and may back up into the colon — and a frustrating cycle begins.

 The colon's job is to remove water from the poop before it's passed.
 The longer the poop is stuck there, the more water is removed — and the harder it is to push the large, dry poop out.
 The large poop also stretches out the colon, weakening the muscles there and affecting the nerves that tell a child when it's time to go to the bathroom.